alinex/node-book/doc/snippets/promise.md

 ## Synchronous functions

-A list of functions (maybe mixed with promise based and synchronous) can be processed one after each other by concatenating them with an initially created fullfilled Promise.
+A list of functions (maybe mixed with promise based and synchronous) can be processed one after each other by concatenating them with an initially created fulfilled Promise.

 ```js
 const jobs = [] // list of normal or Promise based functions